LeetLLM

 AI Coding Workflow with AgentsAgent Failure & Recovery

-A customer opens a chat to dispute a delivery that arrived three weeks late.
-They mention their order number, explain that the item was damaged, and ask for a partial refund.
-The agent seems helpful at first, but after ten back-and-forth messages it asks, "Could you please provide your order number again?"
-It has forgotten everything.
-Not because the transcript is lost, but because the Large Language Model powering the agent started each turn with a blank slate.
-Unless someone deliberately passes the conversation history back into the prompt, the model has no memory at all.
+A developer asks an agent to finish a TypeScript migration.
+They give the repository, target branch, failing test, review constraint, and release rule: don't deploy unless CI and the rollout approval pass.
+The agent seems helpful at first, but after ten back-and-forth messages it asks, "Which test was failing again?"
+It has forgotten the thread.
+Not because the transcript is lost, but because the large language model (LLM) powering the agent started each turn with a blank slate.
+Unless someone deliberately passes the relevant history back into the prompt, the model has no memory at all.

 That's the central problem of agent persistence.
-An AI agent (an application that uses an LLM to choose or propose steps) can't reliably carry relevant context across sessions unless we build a memory system around the model.
-This article shows how to do that.
-We'll follow a support agent as it handles a long-running merchant dispute, and we'll give it a memory system tier by tier: a short-term buffer for the live conversation, a pinned core for critical facts, and long-term stores for events, knowledge, and approved procedures.
+An AI agent (an application that uses an LLM to choose or propose steps) can't reliably carry relevant context across sessions unless the application builds a memory system around the model.
+A long-running repository migration makes the tiers visible: a short-term buffer for the live conversation, a pinned core for must-keep facts, and long-term stores for events, knowledge, and approved procedures.

 Memory also creates a new trust boundary.
-A recalled preference can help tailor a reply, but it cannot authorize a refund.
+A recalled note can help tailor a reply, but it can't authorize a merge or deploy.
 A transcript may contain private data or malicious instructions, so storing and retrieving it requires tenant scope, provenance, retention rules, and the same action authorization checks you would require without memory.

 Why every API call starts from scratch

 At inference time, serving systems also maintain a key-value (KV) cache: tensors of attention keys and values for tokens the model has already processed.
 That cache makes multi-turn chats faster and cheaper to serve, but it isn't persistent agent memory.
 It lives inside the inference engine, can be evicted at any time, and can't answer semantic questions like "what did the user prefer last month?"
-Systems such as PagedAttention and RadixAttention make KV reuse more efficient, but they don't replace an external memory store [2][3].
+Systems such as PagedAttention and RadixAttention make KV reuse more efficient, but they don't replace an external memory store [2]Reference 2Efficient Memory Management for Large Language Model Serving with PagedAttention.https://arxiv.org/abs/2309.06180[3]Reference 3SGLang: Efficient Execution of Structured Language Model Programshttps://arxiv.org/abs/2312.07104.

 Common mistake: Treating the context window as long-term memory.
 It's volatile, expensive, and limited.
 While models with 1M+ token context windows exist, stuffing them with irrelevant history degrades reasoning performance.
-The "lost-in-the-middle" phenomenon [4] shows that models struggle to retrieve information placed in the middle of long contexts, and controlled tests find that accuracy drops as input length grows even when the relevant fact is present, an effect often called context rot [5].
+The "lost-in-the-middle" phenomenon [4]Reference 4Lost in the Middle: How Language Models Use Long Contextshttps://arxiv.org/abs/2307.03172 shows that models struggle to retrieve information placed in the middle of long contexts, and controlled tests find that accuracy drops as input length grows even when the relevant fact is present, an effect often called context rot [5]Reference 5Context Rot: How Increasing Input Tokens Impacts LLM Performancehttps://research.trychroma.com/context-rot.
 This is the core motivation for external memory: retrieve a few relevant facts instead of replaying the whole history.

 The three tiers of agent memory

-Agent memory systems mirror human memory types, a mapping explored by CoALA (Cognitive Architectures for Language Agents) [6].
+Agent memory systems mirror human memory types, a mapping explored by CoALA (Cognitive Architectures for Language Agents) [6]Reference 6Cognitive Architectures for Language Agentshttps://arxiv.org/abs/2309.02427.
 The idea is simple: not every fact deserves the same treatment.
 Some need to be instantly available, some should be recalled on demand, and some should be distilled into durable knowledge.

 Working memory: the live desk